jfrog/jfrog-cli/guides/jfrog-cli-plugins-developer-guide.md

 **JFrog CLI Plugins** allow enhancing the functionality of JFrog CLI to meet the specific user and organization needs.
 The source code of a plugin is maintained as an open source Go project on GitHub.
 All public plugins are registered in [JFrog CLI's Plugins Registry](https://github.com/jfrog/jfrog-cli-plugins-reg).
-We encourage you, as developers, to create plugins and share them publically with the rest of the community.
+We encourage you, as developers, to create plugins and share them publicly with the rest of the community.
 When a plugin is included in the registry, it becomes publicly available and can be installed using JFrog CLI.
 Version 1.41.1 or above is required.
 Plugins can be installed using the following JFrog CLI command: